m4v1/celebapi-express/README.md

 # Celebapi Express

+[![dependencies Status](https://david-dm.org/m4v1/celebapi-express/status.svg)](https://david-dm.org/m4v1/celebapi-express)

 Celebapi Express is a nodejs rest api to retrieve informations about celebrities and store them in a mysql database.
 It can use a redis chache, enabled in the .env configuration file.

-### Project status

-[![dependencies Status](https://david-dm.org/m4v1/celebapi-express/status.svg)](https://david-dm.org/m4v1/celebapi-express)

 ### Prerequisites